-E. PROGRAM'S TARGET CONTRIBUTIONS TO GLOBAL ENVIRONMENTAL BENEFITS5

-Provide the expected program targets as appropriate.
+E. PROGRAM'S TARGET CONTRIBUTIONS TO GLOBAL ENVIRONMENTAL BENEFITS6 Provide the expected program targets as appropriate.

 Note: Since project sites will only be selected during the PPG, it has not been possible to determine target contributions to global environmental benefits.
 This will be done during PPG phase.
+This will be a process which will identify the potential to add to Corporate Results 1, 2 and 4 through the physical geographic areas within which the program operates but also the much larger virtual supply chain footprints the program will be able to influence.

-Corporate Results Replenishment Targets Indicative Program Targets Maintain globally significant biodiversity and the ecosystem goods and services that it provides to society Improved management of landscapes and seascapes covering 300 million hectares tbd hectares Sustainable land management in production systems (agriculture, rangelands, and forest landscapes) 120 million hectares under sustainable land management tbd hectares 3.
+Corporate Results Replenishment Targets Indicative Program Targets 1.
+Maintain globally significant biodiversity and the ecosystem goods and services that it provides to society Improved management of landscapes and seascapes covering 300 million hectares 150,000 hectares 2.
+Sustainable land management in production systems (agriculture, rangelands, and forest landscapes) 120 million hectares under sustainable land management 23 million hectares 3.
 Promotion of collective management of transboundary water systems and implementation of the full range of policy, Water-food-ecosystems security and conjunctive management of surface and groundwater in at least 10 freshwater basins; Number of freshwater basins legal, and institutional reforms and investments contributing to sustainable use and maintenance of ecosystem services 20% of globally over-exploited fisheries (by volume) moved to more sustainable levels Percent of fisheries, by volume 4.
-Support to transformational shifts towards a low-emission and resilient development path 750 million tons of CO {2e} mitigated (include both direct and indirect) tbd metric tons 5.
+Support to transformational shifts towards a low-emission and resilient development path 750 million tons of CO{2e} mitigated (include both direct and indirect) 80 million tCO2e 5.
 Increase in phase-out, disposal and reduction of releases of POPs, ODS, Disposal of 80,000 tons of POPs (PCB, obsolete pesticides) metric tons mercury and other chemicals of global Reduction of 1000 tons of Mercury metric tons concern Phase-out of 303.44 tons of ODP (HCFC) ODP tons 6.
-Enhance capacity of countries to implement MEAs (multilateral environmental agreements) and Development and sectoral planning frameworks integrate measurable targets drawn from the MEAs in at least 10 countries Number of Countries: mainstream into national and sub-national policy, planning financial and legal frameworks Functional environmental information systems are established to support decision-making in at least 10 countries Number of Countries:
+Enhance capacity of countries to implement MEAs (multilateral environmental agreements) and Development and sectoral planning frameworks integrate measurable targets drawn from the MEAs in at least 10 countries Number of Countries: